Russo-Ukrainian war (2022–present): Belarus

-Belarus has allowed Russia to use its territory to stage part of the invasion, and to launch missiles into Ukraine.
+Belarus has allowed Russia to use its territory to stage part of the invasion and to launch missiles into Ukraine.
 Belarus airspace was used by Russia, including for radar early warning and control missions, until 2023, when a Russian Beriev A-50 surveillance plane was damaged by drones.
 Belarus is considered a co-belligerent.
-Political scientist Matthew Frear considers Belarus a co-combatant, with "Lukashenko repeatedly stated his support for Putin's military actions", while the 2023 issue Armed Conflict Survey classified it as not a direct co-combatant.
+Political scientist Matthew Frear considers Belarus a co-combatant, with "Lukashenko repeatedly stating his support for Putin's military actions", while the 2023 issue of the Armed Conflict Survey classified it as not a direct co-combatant.
 Belarus provided Russia with weapons and ammunition, and later, according to the 2024 issue of Armed Conflict Survey, Russia deployed tactical nuclear weapons in Belarus.

 Iran

-In June 2023, US military intelligence suggested Iran was providing both Shahed combat drones and production materials to develop a drone manufactory to Russia.
+In June 2023, US military intelligence suggested Iran was providing both Shahed combat drones and production materials to develop a drone manufactory for Russia.
 In February 2024, a Reuters report indicated that Iran sent ballistic missiles to the Russian military.
 According to the US and Ukraine, Iranian troops have been stationed in Crimea to assist Russia in launching drone attacks against civilians and civilian infrastructure.
 Iran has denied sending arms to Russia for use against Ukraine.

 North Korea

 North Korea has supplied Russia with ballistic missiles and launchers.
-In October 2024, Ukraine and South Korea claimed North Korean engineers had been deployed to the battlefield to help with the launch of these missiles, and suffered casualties.

-Later the same month, a White House spokesperson said the US was "concerned" about reports North Korean soldiers were fighting for Russia.
-Zelensky announced that Ukrainian intelligence believed there were 10,000 North Korean troops preparing to join Russian forces.
+In October 2024, Ukraine and South Korea claimed North Korean engineers had been deployed to the battlefield to help with the launch of these missiles and suffered casualties.
+In October 2024, Zelensky announced that Ukrainian intelligence believed there were 10,000 North Korean troops preparing to join Russian forces.
 The North Korean government stated that none of their soldiers were fighting for Russia.

-The US later said it had seen evidence that North Korea had sent 3,000 soldiers to Russia for possible deployment to Ukraine, determining that the soldiers had been transported by ship in October and were training at three military bases in eastern Russia.
-The US added that the alleged North Korean deployment could be further evidence that the Russian military was having problems with manpower.
-On 28 October, NATO chief Mark Rutte confirmed earlier Ukrainian intelligence that North Korean troops had been deployed to Kursk Oblast to support Russia against the Kursk offensive, and the Pentagon reported that around 10,000 North Korean soldiers been sent in total.
+US officials reported that North Korea had sent 3,000 soldiers to Russia for possible deployment to Ukraine, who had been transported by ship in October and were training at three military bases in eastern Russia.
+On 28 October, NATO chief Mark Rutte confirmed earlier Ukrainian intelligence that North Korean troops had been deployed to Kursk Oblast to support Russia against the Kursk offensive, and the Pentagon reported that around 10,000 North Korean soldiers had been sent in total.